milan10110/Bookmark-Keeper/README.md

 # Bookmark-Keeper

-A web app to keep Store bookmarks.
+A web app to keep websites as bookmarks.